basp-group/SARA-adaptive-PPD/README.md

 **Setup**: if needed, configure the paths in `minimalist_script.m` before running.

-**Dependencies:** the present codes depends on the content of the `measurement-operator` github repository, loaded as a github `submodule`.
+**Dependencies:** the present codes depend on the content of the `measurement-operator` github repository, loaded as a github `submodule`.
 This module contains codes associated with the following publications

 > J. A. Fessler and B. P. Sutton, Nonuniform Fast Fourier Transforms Using Min-Max Interpolation, *IEEE Trans.
 Image Process.*, vol. 51, n.
 2, pp. 560--574, Feb.
 2003.
 >